Headline

 Author & Date – If you wish, you can also indicate an author for certain content.
 The name appears at the top right, within the colored bar.
 You can also insert a date at this point if you wish.

-Alternatively, you can also create headings by designating a heading type in the "Texteditor" module using the formatting menu at the top right and deciding whether the heading should be displayed in capital letters.
+Alternatively, you can also create headings by designating a heading type in the "Texteditor" module using the formatting menu at the top right.
+You will achieve the same result in both ways.